stdequin/Windows-365-Bootcamp/readme.md

 1. Assign Licenses to users
 2. Create a user group
 3. Create a provisioning policy
 4. Create a dynamic group for Cloud PCs
+5. Configure User Settings for Cloud PCs

 ## Module 2